 Your ability to keep your vehicle while filing for Chapter 7 bankruptcy in Georgia depends on whether you are covered under the state’s motor vehicle exemption.
 Equally important is whether you are making payments on the car and can continue to make those payments.

-There are ways to keep your car if you file for bankruptcy in Georgia.
+There are two ways to keep your car if you file for bankruptcy in Georgia.
 The state allows you to exempt up to $5,000 for your car with a Chapter 7 bankruptcy filing.
 So, if you car equity is less than $5,000 you can keep it.
-You can also apply your wild card exemption towards your car if the equity is greater than that amount.
+You can also apply any unused wild card exemption towards your car which covers any property you own.